claudiofahey/hsk-docs/phd/hsk.rst

 #.
 Use BDE to provision multiple virtual machines.

 #.
-Install Cloudera Manager.
+Install Pivotal Command Center.

 #.
-Use Cloudera Manager to deploy Cloudera CDH to the virtual machines.
+Use Pivotal Command Center to deploy Pivotal HD to the virtual machines.

 #.
-Connect Cloudera Hadoop services and components to Isilon for all HDFS file access.
+Initialize HAWQ.

 #.
 Perform key functional tests.